Indian Sweets names with pictures, Best Indian sweets to buy in India

-We have on this webpage the most popular Indian sweets with names and pictures included.
-These most famous Indian sweets are famous not only in India, but all over the world.
-Names of some of the most famous and popular Indian sweets are Gulab Jamun, Jalebi, Ladoos, Payasam Rasgulla, Barfi, Mysore Pak, Kaju Barfi, Coconut Barfi, Rice Kheer, Kozhikode Halwa.
-To understand the meaning of Indian sweets in English we have below a picture of each of these famous Indian sweets with a brief description
+We have a list of the most popular and best Indian sweets to buy in India.
+These favorite Indian sweets are among the tastiest sweets to eat not only in India, but all over the world.
+Names of some of the tastiest and best selling Indian sweets are Gulab Jamun, Jalebi, Ladoos, Payasam Rasgulla, Barfi, Mysore Pak, Kaju Barfi, Coconut Barfi, Rice Kheer, Kozhikode Halwa.

-Kaju Barfi is burfi made as above but with the addition of ground cashew nuts and flavoured with saffron.
-There is a silver foil on Indian sweets known as 'vark' or 'Varakh'.
+Kaju Burfi is plain burfi with the addition of ground cashew nuts and flavoured with saffron.
+There is a silver foil on top of the burfi known as 'vark' or 'Varakh'.
 This silver foil on Indian sweets is made with pure silver metal which is not at all toxic to our body.
 The vark or varakh silver foil on sweets are extremely thin and only a very minute quantity will be consumed.
 So the vark or varakh silver foil on sweets is not at all harmful to health.

 Coconut Burfi is different from the barfis above in that milk is not used.
 It is made with sugar syrup, grated coconuts and flavoured with Cardamom.

-Rasgulla is a sweet flavoured cottage cheese balls in a sugary syrup.
-It is very popular in India and traditionally sold in clay pots in Orissa and Bengal where this sweet is beleived to have originated.
-Now Rasgulla is available in canned with sugar syrup.
+Rasgulla is a Bengali sweet made with freshly made cheese.
+The fresh cheese is flavoured and then dipped in a sugar syrup.
+It is very popular in India and traditionally sold in clay pots in Orissa and Bengal where this sweet is believed to have originated.
+Now Rasgulla is available in cans with sugar syrup.

 Mysore Pak originated in Mysore State or now called Karnataka.
 It is made primarily with Chickpea flour (gram flour), Butter Oil (ghee) and sugar.
 It is a delicious sweet